 Wine Tour & Māori Culture (4 tour options available)

-A 5 hour tour which forms the ‘Wine Tour & Māori Culture Wānaka’ & ‘Wine Tour with Māori Culture Queenstown' from $219pp in the Wanaka/Cromwell includes all tastings of 16-22 including Pinot Noir, Rose, Sav Blanc, Chardonnay and even a Blondie or Honi, transfers* and cheese/grazing platter for 2 plus.
+A 5.5/6 hour tour which forms the ‘Wine Tour & Māori Culture Wānaka’ & ‘Wine Tour with Māori Culture Queenstown' from $259pp in the Wanaka/Cromwell includes all tastings of 23-28 including Pinot Noir, Rose, Sav Blanc, Chardonnay and even a Blanc De Noir, Osteiner, transfers* and cheese/grazing platter for 2 plus.

-A 4 hour tour which forms the ‘Wine Tour & Māori Culture Queenstown' from $229pp in the Queenstown/Gibbston area which includes all tastings of 16-20 including Pinot Noir, Rose, Sav Blanc, Chardonnay, transfers* and cheese/grazing platter for 2 plus.
+A 5.5 / 6 hour tour which forms the ‘Wine Tour & Māori Culture Queenstown' from $259pp in the Queenstown/Gibbston area which includes all tastings of 16-20 including Pinot Noir, Rose, Sav Blanc, Chardonnay, transfers* and cheese/grazing platter for 2 plus.

 This is the only wine tour in Central Otago that connects the amazing wines and land with our Māori culture of New Zealand